 Massachusetts explicitly prohibits discrimination on the basis of HIV status and protects the privacy of people living with the virus.

-As of April 2019, it is illegal to perform conversion therapy on LGBT+ minors.
+As of April 2019, it is illegal to perform conversion therapy on LGBTQ+ minors.

 Legal Status of the Transgender and Gender-Diverse Communities